felipecaon/caon-blog/content/docs/recon/scope.md

 # Scope

-As a bug bounty hunter, you may keep a close eye in the scope for the desired program.

 An scope can be defined as the limits of where your research should go, if you ever find a bug, this must reside inside the scope, otherwise, the finding is not valid.

 Example of scope